 - This event has passed.

-IMC Festival of the Arts Performance – National Youth Wind Orchestra of Luxembourg
+IMC Festival of the Arts Performance – Duo Cantabile

 All events are free to the public except where noted.
 All times are Central Standard Time and are subject to change.
-For more up to date information, please contact the IMC office via email or phone (701) 263-4211 (June-July) or (701) 838-8472 (September-May).
-There is a gate charge ($20 per vehicle for day pass or $40 per vehicle for a season pass) to enter the International Peace Garden.
+For more up to date information, please contact the IMC office via email or phone 701-263-4211 (June-July) or 701-838-8472 (September-May).
+All events at the International Music Camp are subject to the International Peace Garden Gate Fee.
+The 2022 admission rate is $25 for a one-day pass or $40 for a season pass.